 So, what is this satellite internet all about?

 Satellite internet is internet access provided through communication satellites.
-They work on different frequency bands such L (1-2 GHz), C (4-8 GHz), Ku (12-18 GHz), Ka (26.5-40 GHz).
-Frequency bands are chosen depending upon the usability, range, data transmission speed, power capability, intended cost of satellite etc. For e.g: higher frequency Ku band can achieve high download speed of nearly 500 Mbps (bits and not bytes) such speeds are not possible for low-frequency bands.
+They work on different frequency bands such as L (1-2 GHz), C (4-8 GHz), Ku (12-18 GHz), Ka (26.5-40 GHz).
+Frequency bands are chosen depending upon the usability, range, data transmission speed, power capability, intended cost of satellite, etc. For e.g: a higher frequency Ku band can achieve a high download speed of nearly 500 Mbps (bits and not bytes) such speeds are not possible for low-frequency bands.

-In early-stage satellite internet sector, Teledisc was a prominent aspirant.
-It’s idea was to create a broadband satellite constellation of hundreds of low-orbiting satellites in Ka frequency band, to provide low cost internet access.
-From 2010 onwards, high throughput satellites such as ViaSat-1, Jupiter etc. have achieved further improvements.
+In the early-stage satellite internet sector, Teledisc was a prominent aspirant.
+Its idea was to create a broadband satellite constellation of hundreds of low-orbiting satellites in Ka frequency band, to provide low-cost internet access.
+From 2010 onwards, high throughput satellites such as ViaSat-1, Jupiter, etc. have achieved further improvements.

 Factoring in other normal delays from network sources gives a typical one-way connection latency of 500–700 ms from the user to the ISP, or about 1,000–1,400 ms latency for the total round-trip time (RTT) back to the user.
 This is more than most dial-up users experience at typically 150–200 ms total latency.